GyaneshSamanta/Hack-Empowered/README.md

 # Wheelie 🦽
+Did you think a fractured leg would stop us from hacking?

 ## Inspiration💡
 One of our developers got into an accident, fracturing their right leg, and has been advised to be on complete bed rest.
 They need assistance with moving around on a wheelchair and it's somewhat inconvenient to scream for help (really) and it's definitely a hassle when no one's around and they can't find their phone, so we decided to solve the problem using a Raspberry Pi Zero board laying around.
 With the push of a button now, they can reach out to their caretaker and ask them for help.